ketgo/py-abac/README.md

 ## Introduction

 Py-ABAC is an attribute-based access control ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)) toolkit based on policies.
-ABAC gives you a fine-grained control on definition of the rules that restrict an access to resources and is generally considered a
-"next generation" authorization model.
-The design of py-abac is stems from the [XACML](https://en.wikipedia.org/wiki/XACML) standard, and the ABAC python SDK [vakt](https://github.com/kolotaev/vakt).
+ABAC gives you a fine-grained control on definition of the rules that restrict an access to resources and is generally considered a "next generation" authorization model.
+The design of py-ABAC stems from the [XACML](https://en.wikipedia.org/wiki/XACML) standard, and the ABAC python SDK [vakt](https://github.com/kolotaev/vakt).

 See [concepts](#concepts) section for more details.